JarbasAI/skill_cleverbot/README.md

 uses official cleverbot api to get chatbot answers on intent failure or on demand

-cleverbot api is now freemium

 # api

-add to config or in init.py
+after installing add your api key to skill settings in home.mycroft.ai

 https://www.cleverbot.com/api/howto/